The Missing Cross to Purity

 'You watchmen of the night, did you see my beloved?'

-Or thy profession, more than another's profession?
+Or your profession, more than another's profession?

 So the Papists smote and wounded the way-faring men.

-The way-faring man did not ask the Papists for their beloved ;
+The way-faring man did not ask the Papists for their beloved;

-or the Papists had a beloved, a mass-book;
+for the Papists had a beloved, a mass-book;

 but he asked them for his own beloved, Christ Jesus.